 Meryl Streep's emotional Golden Globes speech was a mic drop on the nightmare that was 2016 and a heartfelt call to action to the creative community.
 While many applauded Meryl's brutal honesty, she also faced backlash from some conservatives.
-President-elect Donald Trump personally tweeted a response, for example.
+Then-President-elect Donald Trump personally tweeted a response, for example.

 Meryl Streep, one of the most over-rated actresses in Hollywood, doesn't know me but attacked last night at the Golden Globes.
 She is a.....- Donald J. Trump (@realDonaldTrump) January 9, 2017

 Among those sending criticism Meryl's way was Tomi Lahren, a 24-year-old conservative political commentator.

 Meryl bout to get some "final thoughts" tomorrow.
 These entitled Hollywood crybabies still don't understand how out of touch they are!- Tomi Lahren (@TomiLahren) January 9, 2017

 These Hollywood elites wouldn't know average, every day hard-working Americans if we bit them in the ass. #GoldenGlobes- Tomi Lahren (@TomiLahren) January 9, 2017